chenkianwee/bim4pbd/_sources/docs/030/05_fcbim.md

 ## Change transparency of 3D objects through appearance options
 1. Right click on the object -> Appearance and adjust the transparent and materials as accordingly.
 2. These options will be reflected in the GLTF export.
+3. For windows and doors:
+    - first change the appearance
+    - double click into the window/door
+    - edit one of the component and update
+    - that should update the appearance of the component.

 ## Modeling with FreeCAD
 1. Go to the Arch workbench.